Louise Glück – O jardim

 Percebo que com você é como com as bétulas:

-não posso falar como você
+não posso lhe falar

 de maneira pessoal.
 Muito